Person holding a sore heel needing heel pain - plantar fasciitis treatment

 3. Footwear

 Wear supportive footwear as much as possible.
-I suggest sneakers are the best.
+I suggest sneakers are often the best.

 Most people can’t be in sneakers all the time, so just be in the best footwear you can.
-The thing to remember is also around home, lots of people tend to go barefoot, wear slippers or slips ons etc. But often we are still up on our feet a lot home when we are cooking, cleaning and chores.
-So I suggest you try getting changed into your sneakers when you get home until you sit down and rest for the night.
+The thing to remember is also around home, lots of people tend to go barefoot, wear slippers, slips ons, etc. But often we are still up on our feet a lot around home when we are cooking, cleaning and performing daily chores.
+So I suggest changing into your sneakers when you get home until you sit down and rest for the night.
 This added support and cushioning can make a big difference.

-These are just three of many things that can be done to help plantar fasciitis, but are things you can try at home.
-If you are continuing to struggle with plantar fasciitis make a time to see one of our Podiatrists who are experts at treating heel pain.
+These are just three simple tips among many things that can be done to help plantar fasciitis, but are things you can try at home.
+If you continue to struggle with plantar fasciitis make a time to see one of our Podiatrists who are foot and heel pain experts.
+We have access to many different treatment modalities which can help resolve plantar fasciitis heel pain.
+For further plantar fasciitis treatment details, visit our Plantar Fasciitis Explained webpage.

 Looking for an Adelaide Podiatrist near Burnside or Woodville?